juliaroos/juliaroos/README.md

-## Oie!
-Me chamo Júlia Roos 🐱🌟
+# 👋 Hi!
+I'm Júlia Roos 🐱🌟

-- Estudante de Ciência da Computação | Computer Science Student
+- 💻 Computer Science Student
-- Resolução de Problemas | Problem Solver
+- 🧩 Problem Solver
-- Interesse em TI e Suporte ao Usuário | Technical Support Enthusiast

-Bem-vindo(a)! 👋

-Este GitHub é onde documento minha evolução como estudante de Ciência da Computação.
-Aqui você encontrará projetos acadêmicos, implementações de estruturas de dados e outros estudos que fazem parte da minha formação.

-Tenho interesse em tecnologia aplicada à resolução de problemas, suporte técnico.
-Além da tecnologia, tenho interesse em ambientes colaborativos e multiculturais.
-Gosto da ideia de unir raciocínio lógico com comunicação, utilizando o inglês de forma prática no dia a dia e aprendendo continuamente com pessoas de diferentes culturas e contextos.
+- 🌎 Interested in IT, Technical Support, and Global Teams

+## Welcome!

+This GitHub is where I document my journey as a Computer Science student.
+Here you'll find academic projects, data structures implementations, programming exercises, and other studies that are part of my learning experience.

+I'm interested in using technology to solve problems and improve users' experiences through technical support and process optimization.

+I also enjoy working in collaborative and multicultural environments.
+I believe that combining logical thinking with strong communication leads to better solutions, and I'm especially interested in joining global teams where I can use English in a practical way while learning from people with different backgrounds and cultures.

+## 🛠️ Technologies & Tools

-### Tecnologias
+### Programming Languages

-- Canva
-- MS Office
-- Google Workspace
-- HTML
 - C
 - C++
+- HTML

+### Tools
+- Microsoft Office
+- Google Workspace
+- Canva

+📚 I'm continuously learning new technologies throughout my degree and adding new projects as I grow my skills.

 ##

 <div>
   <a href="https://instagram.com/juliaroos6" target="_blank"><img src="https://img.shields.io/badge/-Instagram-%23E4405F?style=for-the-badge&logo=instagram&logoColor=white" target="_blank"></a>